 With former warehouses and factories being converted to expensive condos, Long Island City, directly across the river from Manhattan's Upper East Side, is becoming Queens's version of DUMBO.
 It is also where you will find a number of museums, including the Noguchi Museum, Socrates Park, and the P.S.
 1 Contemporary Art Center.
 The best train to take to get to Long Island City is the no. 7, also known as the International Express, running through one ethnic community after another; get off at just about any spot and you'll see signs in an assortment of languages.
 The no. 7 train will also take you to Flushing, where you'll find the new Citi Field, home of the Mets, replacing the old Shea Stadium; the Louis Armstrong Stadium and the Arthur Ashe Stadium at Flushing Meadow Park, where the U.S. Open is held each September; and the Queens Museum on the grounds of the 1964 World's Fair.

 Staten Island is the most remote of the boroughs and most enjoyably reached by ferry.
 There is a suburban feel to the borough, making it a haven for commuters.
 The free Staten Island Ferry gets you to the borough.
 If you decide to spend time in Staten Island, take in a Staten Island Yankees minor-league baseball game.
 The stadium is within walking distance of the ferry and has lovely views of downtown Manhattan.
+In 2019, the city's only outlet mall opened, though the brands carried aren't the most enticing.
+Still, some values are to be found.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.